Ready to turn waste into nutrient-rich soil for your plants, right at home?

 For a list of materials you should not add to your bin, click here.

 Quick tip: Cut or chop your ‘greens‘ into smaller pieces (about 2-inch by 2-inch size) before adding to your bin.
-This allows microorganisms to work on them a lot faster, resulting in a quick composting process.
+This increases the surface area for the beneficial microorganisms to work on.

 Step 6: Prepare some water for sprinkling into your bin